laurengarcia/url-metadata/README.md

 ### Returns
 Returns a promise resolved with a JSON object.
 Note that the returned `url` field will be the last hop in the request chain if there are redirects.

 A basic template for the object can be found in `lib/metadata-fields.js`.
-Any additional meta tags found on the page are appended as new fields.
+Any additional meta tags found on the page are appended as new fields to the object.
+Extractor details live in `/lib/extract-*`.

+Content is returned raw, by design, as found on the page without sanitizing it.
+Only you know its output context, so sanitization is your call (e.g. DOMPurify before rendering to a DOM).
+Treat all extracted values as untrusted.

 The object consists of key/value pairs as strings, with exceptions:
 - `redirects` is an object with `count` (number) and `chain` (array of `{ order, url, statusCode }`)